What Is Ascites?

 They both help your kidneys remove more sodium and water.

-If change in diet and prescription diuretics aren’t effective, or your symptoms are severe, your doctor may have to use paracentesis to remove large amounts of excess fluid through a needle inserted into your abdomen.
-This procedure must be combined with a low-salt, low-liquid diet, otherwise the fluid will simply come back.
+If changes in your diet and prescription diuretics don’t help, or your symptoms are severe, your doctor may have to use paracentesis to remove large amounts of excess fluid through a needle inserted into your belly.
+When you have this done, you have to follow a low-salt, low-liquid diet, otherwise the fluid will come back.

 If these treatments don’t work, you may need a surgery to place a shunt in your liver or replace it altogether.